antunmartinovic1/docker-magento/README.md

 - `bin/restart`: Stop and then start all containers.
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code, with optional domain name.
-Defaults to `magento.test`.
-Ex. `bin/setup magento.test`
+Defaults to `vivelacar.loc`.
+Ex. `bin/setup vivelacar.loc`
 - `bin/setup-composer-auth`: Setup authentication credentials for Composer.
 - `bin/setup-domain`: Setup Magento domain name.
-Ex: `bin/setup-domain magento.test`
+Ex: `bin/setup-domain vivelacar.loc`
 - `bin/setup-grunt`: Install and configure Grunt JavaScript task runner to compile .less files
 - `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
 Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
-Ex: `bin/setup-pwa-studio magento.test`
+Ex: `bin/setup-pwa-studio vivelacar.loc`
 - `bin/setup-ssl`: Generate an SSL certificate for one or more domains.
-Ex. `bin/setup-ssl magento.test foo.test`
+Ex. `bin/setup-ssl vivelacar.loc foo.test`
 - `bin/setup-ssl-ca`: Generate a certificate authority and copy it to the host.
 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
 - `bin/status`: Check the container status.